aurorusidk/starling/DESIGN.md

 The default maths library should have a reasonable degree of precision (3/4 sf?) to ensure that they are efficient.

 We may also decide to support another set of maths functions that sacrifice performance in exchange for much higher accuracy, if we believe that it would be beneficial.

-## No nulls

-We need to research how languages such as R and Rust are able to have no `null` value, and decide whether we want to implement one in Starling.

-We then also need to decide what the names should be for the null value and type.